Waco, Texas: Waco siege

 On February 28, 1993, a shootout occurred in which six Branch Davidians and four agents of the United States Bureau of Alcohol, Tobacco, and Firearms died.
-After 51 days, on April 19, 1993, the standoff ended when the Branch Davidians' facility, referred to as Mt.
-Carmel, was set ablaze, thirteen miles from Waco.
+After 51 days, on April 19, 1993, the standoff ended when the Branch Davidians' facility, referred to as Mount Carmel, was set ablaze, 13 miles from Waco.
 74 people, including leader David Koresh, died in the blaze.

 21st century

-During the presidency of George W. Bush, Waco was the home to the White House Press Center.
-The press center provided briefing and office facilities for the press corps whenever Bush visited his "Western White House" Prairie Chapel Ranch near Crawford, about 25 mi northwest of Waco.
+During the presidency of George W. Bush, Waco was the home to the White House Press Center, which provided briefing and office facilities for the press corps whenever Bush visited his "Western White House", Prairie Chapel Ranch, near Crawford, about 25 mi northwest of Waco.

 On May 17, 2015, a violent dispute among rival biker gangs broke out at Twin Peaks restaurant.
 The Waco police intervened, with nine dead and 18 injured in the incident.
 More than 170 were arrested.
 No bystanders, Twin Peak employees, or officers were killed.
 This was the most high-profile criminal incident since the Waco siege, and the deadliest shootout in the city's history.